ss4ws/ss4ws.github.io/_posts/2018-08-20-VIC-script.md

 Questions so far?

 Alright, and now to the presentation.
 My presentation is divided in two parts:
 1. In the first two thirds of my presentation I am building an argument around the notion of “context” through a collection of quotes, from surrealism to information theory.
-2. In the last third of my presentation I will talk about concrete teaching I have used in my classes.
+2. In the last third of my presentation, I will talk about a few concrete teaching examples I have used in my classes.

 ### 1. The dictionary